29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

-Paycom recorded revenues of $1.69 billion in the fiscal year 2023, up 23% from 2022.
+Paycom recorded revenues of $2 billion in 2025.

 Target Customer: B2B